Neal-C/hello-clojure/README.md

 - Resources seemed scarce and dispersed, and deprecated
 - Some instructions were unclear regarding the tooling, the tooling seem possible in 3 ways : deps.dn, "in leiningen", in maven

+Leiningen is the Swiss Army Knife of Clojure development.
+It handles:
+Project compilation.
+Deployment of library code. package/dependency management.
+It's a lesser cargo for Clojure

 If a port is specified to the docker image, it will output the following error message :" WARNING: Implicit use of clojure.main with options is deprecated, use -M Execution error (FileNotFoundException) at java.io.FileInputStream/open0 (FileInputStream.java:-2).